 Last week I was browsing photos from the (now) high resolution Lawrence Collection and I was wondering about the identity of a man who appears in one photo outside the front door of Millstreet Church in the early 1900’s (soon after the death of Canon Griffin in 1899, and before his headstone was erected):

-… then I noticed that he’s also in the Lawrence photo of the Presbtry: … continue reading the full article “Jack the Clerk”
+… then I noticed that he’s also in the Lawrence photo of the Presbtry: [read more …] “Jack the Clerk”

 We don’t think anyone noticed the bicycle previously.
 Thanks to Mary for pointing it out.

 Another interesting detail which can be seen in the full photo (again when you zoom in) are the rosary beads hanging on the railings and gates on the left and right of the entrance from the street.

 The full photo can be seen on the NLI website here.